JBGruber/r-text-analyse-vienna/README.md

 After clicking “Create Project”, a new session should open.
 That’s it!

+Note: when you want to make changes to the documents (e.g., for taking notes in them), you should save them under a new name, so you can update your local files with the changes that I might make in this repository.

 ## Install R packages

 The short code below will check the tutorial files for mentioned R